revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 print(add(2,4,6))
 ```

-> After writing and calling the above two methods together, we are getting "TypeError: add() missing 1 required positional argument: 'c'".
+> After writing and calling the above two methods together, we are getting `"TypeError: add() missing 1 required positional argument: 'c'"`.
 But if we commented the first calling function i.e add() with two arguments and call only the last function, it will execute and gives the output as 12.
 ```python3
 def add(a,b):
     return a+b